Overview

 Outcome

-Working detector that runs at ~30 FPS on modern hardware.
-Escalating warnings from gentle chime at 10 seconds to flashing red screen at 40 seconds.
-Learned practical lessons about sensor fusion, signal smoothing, and why simpler approaches often work better than complex ones.
+Working detector at around 30 FPS on modern hardware.
+Warnings escalate from a gentle chime at 10 seconds to a flashing red screen at 40 seconds.
+Picked up some real lessons along the way about sensor fusion, signal smoothing, and how often the simpler approach is the right one.